 Political intention.
 Perhaps it is problematic that owners and managers use their economic power with the intention to affect policymaking even if they do not explicitly communicate it to the government.
-However, they need not have any intention to influence policymaking.
+However, when firms exercise structural power, they need not have any intention to influence policymaking.
 They need not even be aware of how their decisions would affect policymaking.
 By focusing myopically on profit maximization and minding their own business, their decisions generate consequences that policymakers cannot ignore.

 Intrusion into the political process.
-Nor do they have to intervene in the formal political processes outside the economy by using their instrumental power.
-They do not have to engage in, for example, private financing of elections, corporate lobbying of lawmakers, or elite networks between bureaucrats and businesspeople.
+Nor do firms have to intervene in the formal political processes outside the economy by using their instrumental power in order to have the relevant effects For example, they do not have to engage in private financing of elections, corporate lobbying of lawmakers, or in the construction of elite networks between bureaucrats and businesspeople.
 They can simply cast their votes as individual citizens in a fair election, wait for the result of the election and the announcement of new policies, and then call board meetings and make decisions of dismissal, relocation, or disinvestment.

 Corruption.
-Nor can the democratic worry be simply attributed to “corruption” of the public officials who seek to reduce the adverse impacts on businesses.
-They may well be conscientiously exercising their judgment to craft policies in view of their expected consequence on the general welfare of the electorate.
-This is partly the point of periodic elections and democratic accountability; this is what they are supposed to do.
-If the elected government insisted on, say, labor and environment protection even in the face of a severe economic depression, the electorate would rather perceive it as a failure of governance rather than as a sincere commitment to the popular demand.
+Nor can the democratic worry raised by the cases I have outlined be simply attributed to the “corruption” of public officials who seek to reduce the adverse impacts of the contemplated policies on business.
+These officials may well be conscientiously exercising their judgment to craft policies in view of their expected consequence on the general welfare of the electorate.
+Paying attention to the way that the passage of a policy will impact the welfare of voters is partly the point of periodic elections and democratic accountability; this is what elected and appointed officials are largely supposed to do.
+If the elected government insisted on, say, labor and environment protection even in the face of a severe economic depression, the electorate would rather perceive it as a failure of governance rather than as a sincere commitment to popular wishes.

-To be clear, this is not to deny that some or all of these features are often present in particular exercises of structural power.
-However, none of these features explain what makes structural power as such problematic.
+To be clear, this is not to deny that some or all of the above features are often present in particular exercises of structural power.
+However, none of these features explains what makes structural power as such problematic.
 In fact, the absence of these contingent features can intensify structural dependence.
 Consider firms that operate in a fiercely competitive market, driven solely by the profit motive without any regard for politics.
 These firms can be all the more ruthless in their pursuit of profit, leaving no room for persuasion by policymakers, compared to politically savvy corporate giants with established networks with policymakers and industrial competitors.

-We can now understand better what Charles Lindblom means with his famous claim that the market is “a mechanism of automatic punishing recoil.”
-It is not that firms or policymakers are acting “mechanically” without any deliberate exercise of judgment or agency.
+We can now understand better what Charles Lindblom means with his famous claim that the market mechanism is an “automatic punishing recoil.”
+It is not that firms or policymakers are acting mechanically without any deliberate exercise of judgment or agency.
 It is that they need not engage in any additional politicized judgment, communication, or organization to have the effect of constraining policymaking.
 “Punishment is not dependent on conspiracy or intention to punish.”
-However, this observation alone does not explain why, as Lindblom believes, this character of the market prevents society from being fully democratic, or how this tension is to be resolved.
-For that, we need to turn to a more complex account of the democratic norms for businesses in relation to the state.
+However, this observation alone cannot explain why, as Lindblom believes, the structural dependence of the state on capital prevents society from being fully democratic, nor how the tension is to be resolved.
+For that, we need to turn to a more complex account of the appropriate democratic norms for businesses in relation to the state.

 The Subordination Solution